 It is a safety net for unemployed and underemployed people of working age, and offers access to a minimum level of regular work on an ongoing basis for those who need it the most at local level.
 The CWP does NOT replace government’s social grants programme but rather supplements it.

 One hundred days of work per year, every year...

 Each CWP participant has an opportunity to work 2 days a week or 8 days a month which translates to 100 days of work spread throughout the year, at a daily rate of R 81.

 By the community, for the community..

-What makes the CWP different is that work done is done by community members for the benefit of the broader COMMUNITY.
-All CWP work must be ‘useful work’ which serves to improve the surroundings and/or the quality of life of the people residing in that community.
+What makes CWP different is that work is done by community members for the benefit of the broader COMMUNITY.
+All CWP work must be ‘useful work’ which serves to improve the surroundings and/or quality of life of the people residing in that community.
 The community plays a vital role in deciding what work needs to be done, to uplift their community.
 Here are some examples of the types of projects undertaken by CWP to date: